Curiosity keeps leading us down new paths

 - smell the incense burning in the Senso-ji temple in Tokyo.

-- hear the roar of the Colorado River as it rushes along the Grand Canyon.
+- hear the roar of the Colorado River as it rushes alongside the Grand Canyon.

-- see the ever-impressive Canadian Rocky Mountains looming up ahead me for the first time.
+- see the ever-impressive Canadian Rocky Mountains looming up ahead of me for the first time.